TheRealFlyingCoder/remix-auth-socials/README.md

 ## The Collection:

-Please visit the repo's of each package to understand any quirks about their usage.
+Please visit the repo's of each package to understand any quirks about their usage, and raise issues.

 [remix-auth-discord](https://github.com/JonnyBnator/remix-auth-discord) - By [Jonny](https://github.com/JonnyBnator)